mariykadreams/UrlShortener/README.md

      - [x] CreatedDate
      - [x] Any other available metadata (e.g., short code, original URL)

+### ✅ About View

+Requirements:

+- [x] Visible to everyone, including anonymous users

+- [ ] Editable (only by Admin users)

+- Contains:

+     - [x] Description of the algorithm (e.g., hashing, Base62 encoding, collision handling)

+Submit action to allow editing (only for admins)

 # URL Shortener Algorithm Description
 The URL Shortener Service generates a unique, fixed-length short code for each original URL.
 The algorithm ensures that each short URL is compact, unique, and easy to use.